 Core Coursework in a Health Sciences Program

-Are building on the education you received while earning an associate’s degree, then you will most likely spend two years of full-time study taking health sciences and related courses.
-Otherwise, your education will probably take four years and include general education studies in subjects like science, mathematics and the humanities.
+Are building on the education you received while earning an associate’s degree?
+If so, you will most likely spend two years of full-time study taking health sciences and related courses.
+Otherwise, your education will probably take four years and include general education studies in subjects like:

 Concentrations in Health Sciences Programs

-To help students develop a mix of the skills and knowledge that will most benefit them in their future health sciences career, many degree programs offer a variety of academic concentrations.
+To help you develop a mix of the skills and knowledge that will most benefit you in your health sciences career, many degree programs offer a variety of academic concentrations.
 Beyond the required core courses, what you will study in your health sciences degree program depends a lot on the concentration you pursue.
-Because the concentration you choose determines what you will study in your health sciences program, it’s important to consider a school’s academic offerings when picking a college.
+The concentration you choose determines what you will study in your health sciences program.
+So it’s important to consider a school’s academic offerings when picking a college.

 There are many possible concentrations for health sciences programs.
 These options range from child development to gerontology and aging studies.
-Some students focus on health promotion and wellness, while others explore disaster and emergency management.
+Some students focus on health promotion and wellness.
+Others explore disaster and emergency management.

 The exact curriculum you will study varies from one school to another, as well as from concentration to concentration.
 Whichever program you choose, you can feel confident that what you study in a health sciences degree program will prepare you for a career in the rapidly growing field of health care.